-- Now that you've gone through Module 2, what else would you like to know about the impact of stillbirth on parents?
+- Now that you've gone through Module 2, what else would you like to know about stillbirth?
 Use the references and hyperlinks above to seek more information about one of these topics. - How can you use this knowledge to improve bereavement care?
-How will your care practices change?